 24" Work Wreath or Pencil Wreath - You could use white, silver, red or black.

 XB94610-01 10" Snowball Iridescent Poly Mesh - 2 Rolls

-To make your ruffle, let the mesh just roll up naturally on the table.
-Spread the mesh out, working from the top side of the roll (cut edges will want to roll under) starting at the cut edge, scrunch up through the middle of the 10" piece gathering it up tightly.
-It will look like a bow tie.
+Spread the 30" piece of mesh out, working from the top side of the roll (cut edges will want to roll under) starting at the cut edge, scrunch up through the middle of the mesh and pinch it up tightly.
+It will look like a bow tie sort of.